Beware of Quicksand: How One Stranger’s Comment Changed My Marriage Forever Monday, March 21st, 2016

 “How stressed must I look today,” I thought as I walked toward the checkout.
 “Who was that guy?
 And how long had he been watching me?”

-His comment sounds creepy.
+His comment might sound creepy, I suppose…. some random guy wandering the store watching closely enough to notice that I was not having the best day.
 But in that moment… it didn’t feel creepy.
 It felt… thoughtful.
-Like someone had noticed me in the middle of my day.
-It felt like someone actually saw the mom and not just her mess of kids and life.
+Like someone had seen me in the middle of my day.
+It felt like someone actually saw the woman and not just her mess of kids and life.

 It wasn’t until I had loaded the kids into the car and started our forty minute drive home that I had a chance to think about what had taken place in the store.